-I changed courses few times in my life.
+I changed courses a few times in my life.
 Having studied web development right after college, I got into the IT industry through a “technical” door.
-Shortly afterwards though, I slipped through the business door and I got into sales.
+Shortly afterwards though, I walked through the business door and I got into sales.
 I stayed there.

 The learning curve was not exactly a curve.
 It was rising steeply.
 I was super excited about everything I got to learn.
-I remember getting out of bed in the mornings with this feeling of excitement, to go to work.
+I remember getting out of bed in the morning with this feeling of excitement, to go to work.
 Everything was new to me and fulfilling.
-The life experience, working with customers, the trainings I took that were not anything like dull work trainings.
-The diversity of the people I got to meet all the time.
-It was a roller coaster ride on the way up.
+The life experience, working with customers, the trainings I took that were nothing like dull work trainings, the diversity of the people I got to meet all the time; it was a roller coaster ride on the way up.

 The move did little help.
-Although I had moved to better paying jobs, not that money was the issue in my previous one, but I was getting less and less engaged.
+Although I had moved to better paying jobs, not that money was the issue in my previous one, but I was getting less engaged.

 While of course we work to earn a living and provide for ourselves and our families, money alone is not what makes us feel fulfilled at work.